epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 * rostopic pub /test geometry_msgs/Twist -r 10 -- '[0.0, 0.0, 0.0]' '[0.0, 0.0, 0.0]'

 This topic triggers the callback function that computes the velocity command.
 It is set at 10 Hz but you can change it if you want.
 For instance "-r 1" to get 1 Hz.

+---

+* d415.stl and d435.dae have been removed from realsense2_camera/meshes folder to save storage space
+* Qolo_T_CB_Single.stl has been removed from process_depth_img/model_Qolo/meshes folder to save storage space